Jean-Marie Musy

 Musy, a fascist with pro-Axis sympathies, was acquainted with Heinrich Himmler.
 Toward the end of World War II, the forces of Nazi Germany were retreating and near defeat.
 At the request of two Swiss Orthodox Jews, Recha Sternbuch and her husband Yitzchak Sternbuch, and in coordination with them, Musy and his son Benoît Musy engaged in high-level negotiations with the Nazis to rescue large numbers of Jews in the concentration camps.
 Following the Himmler–Musy Agreement of 12 January 1945, Musy was involved in the release of 1,210 prisoners from the Theresienstadt concentration camp in February 1945.
 The group was saved after $1.25 million was placed in Swiss banks by Jewish organizations working in Switzerland.
 However, the money was never paid to the Nazis.

 Jean-Marie Musy's son Pierre received numerous equestrian competition titles and won the four-man bobsleigh gold medal at the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany.
+Benoît Musy, who accompanied his father on most of the trips to Germany, won numerous awards as a race car and motorcycle driver.